-An Air Quality/GHG report was prepared by Marc Papineau (with the firm of Environmental Service) for the project, dated July 14, 2021.
-The report is available for review during normal business hours at the City of Rocklin Planning Department, 3970 Rocklin Road, Rocklin, CA and is incorporated into this Mitigated Negative Declaration by this reference.
-City staff has reviewed the documentation and is also aware that Environmental Service has a professional reputation that makes its conclusions presumptively credible and prepared in good faith.
-Based on its review of the analysis and these other considerations, City staff accepts the conclusions in the Environmental Service report, which is summarized below.
-This report provided a comparison of the air quality and greenhouse gas emission modeling results for the 2020 Raney Planning and Management report with the modeling results based on the revised project specifics, and the project-specific results are used in the discussion and analysis below.
+An Air Quality/GHG report was prepared by Raney Planning & Management for the project.
+The report, dated May 2023, is available for review during normal business hours at the City of Rocklin Planning Department, 3970 Rocklin Road, Rocklin, CA and are incorporated into this Negative Declaration by reference.
+City staff has reviewed the documentation and is also aware that Raney Planning & Management, Inc. has a professional reputation that makes its conclusions presumptively credible and prepared in good faith.
+Based on its review of the analysis and these other considerations, City staff accepts the conclusions in the Raney Planning & Management, Inc. report, which are summarized below.